-IndiaFilings » Learn » Guidelines for Selection of Income Tax Scrutiny Cases
+IndiaFilings / Learn / Guidelines For Selection Of Income Tax Scrutiny Cases

 Guidelines for Selection of Income Tax Scrutiny Cases

 The Ministry of Finance released the guidelines for selection of income tax scrutiny cases for the financial year 2019-20 on 5th September 2019.
 The guidelines shall evaluate the under-reporting income and loss of taxes with an unbiased view.
 The assessing officers from the Central Board of Direct Taxes (CBDT) shall evaluate the assessments.
 The primary aim of the guidelines is to ease the pressure and make the rules less aggressive for assessing officers.
+Click here to read about Income Tax Scrutiny The instructions for manually selecting the returns have been divided into two sections.

 First Section: Parameters of the Manual Selection